7daytheory/php_review/README.md

 <li>Better with medium to large sized websites</li>
 </ul>

+## MVC
+### Model
+Model connects to the Database - reuse this code as much as needed

+### Controller
+Controls the input from the user, queries the database

+### View
+Gets data from the database, shows user data on the website

 ## 3 Main tasks of PHP
 <ul>
 	<li>Connect to the DB and Query within it</li>